stclib/STC/README.md

 1. ***Centralized analysis of template parameters***.
 The analyser assigns values to all non-specified template parameters using meta-programming.
-You may specify a set of "standard" template parameters for each container, but as a minimum *only one is required*: `i_type` or `i_key` (+ `i_val` for maps).
+You may specify a set of "standard" template parameters for each container, but as a minimum *only one is required*: `T` or `i_key` (+ `i_val` for maps).
 In this case, STC assumes that the elements are of basic types.
 For non-trivial types, additional template parameters must be given.
 2. ***Alternative lookup and insert type***.
 Specify an alternative type to use for